norcams/docs-enduser/docs/create-virtual-machine.rst

 a public IPv4 address as well.

 IPv6 is the future of internet IP addressing, but unfortunately, not all devices support IPv6 yet.
-**NB!** Check your IPv6 connectivity before choosing "IPv6".
+Please check your IPv6 connectivity before choosing "IPv6".

 You should also note that you only can choose either "dualStack" or "IPv6", choosing both networks at the same time will result in networking issues.

 When finished with this tab, select the "Security Groups" tab: